kbss-cvut/termit-docker/README.md

 2. (_Optional_) Set `HOST_PORT` variable in `.env` to reflect the port on which TermIt should be accessible.
 3. (_Optional_) Set `URL` variable in `.env` to reflect the address TermIt will be running on.
 If the system is running behind a server proxy (like Apache), the URL should be the **public URL** provided by the server proxy (for example, https://termit.fel.cvut.cz).
-Otherwise, the URL should contain the `HOST_PORT` specified above.
+Otherwise, the URL should contain the `HOST_PORT` specified above (for example, http://localhost:1234).
 4. (_Optional_, recommended) Set `JWT_SECRET_KEY` variable in `.env`.
 It should be a string of at least 32 characters that will be used to hash the JWT authentication token for logged-in users.
 5. Start all the services by running